 That may be true, but all your customers really care about is whether the barbecue and grilled dishes you're serving are trendy and taste great.

-Over the past few years, a full-fledged, global-inspired grilling renaissance has taken root across America, bringing more unique, interesting and delicious choices straight off the grill than ever before.
-Whether it's spicy Korean, chili-infused Mexican, garlicky Argentinean or good ole' sweet and smoky American, nearly every nation on Earth is now putting fire to meat and turning grilling traditions on their head.
+Over the past few years, a full-fledged, global-inspired grilling renaissance has taken root across America, bringing more unique, interesting and delicious choices fresh off the grill than ever before.
+Whether it's spicy Korean, chili-infused Mexican, garlicky Argentinean or good ole sweet and smoky American, nearly every nation on Earth is now putting fire to meat and turning grilling traditions on their head.

 "Diners are driving today's grilling trends," he added.
 "America has one of the world's most diverse populations, plus more people are traveling to other regions and loving what they taste there.
 Then they come home and want to relive their memories in their favorite restaurant down the street."

 As a result, global grilling trends are exploding in popularity on menus across the country.
 Here's a sampling of this spring's most popular international grilling trends: